 4. Share A Pizza At Wild Tomato

-Wild Tomato is a family-friendly restaurant specializing in wood-fired pizzas with locations in Fish Creek and Sister Bay.
+Wild Tomato is a family-friendly restaurant specializing in wood-fired pizzas with locations in Fish Creek, Sister Bay, and Egg Harbor.
 The Fish Creek location has a fantastic patio with red-umbrella-covered tables, and it’s conveniently located across the street from the beautiful Peninsula State Park.
 I highly recommend the veggie pizza loaded up with red and green peppers, onions, mushrooms, artichoke hearts, sun-dried tomatoes, pesto, and Wisconsin goat cheese and mozzarella.
 Yum!

 5. Drink Vino At Stone’s Throw Winery